Five Essential Oils for Massage Therapy

-Well known as a food spice, coriander essential oil is derived from the Cilantro plant.
-As essential oils for massage it emits a sweet scent which relaxes and soothes.
+Well, known as a food spice, coriander essential oil is derived from the Cilantro plant.
+As essential oils for massage, it emits a sweet scent that relaxes and soothes.
 It has long been touted as a cramp reliever for muscles as well as a treatment for coughs.

 Popular in Italy, Bergamot essential has been used to reduce stress.
 It is also thought to be a skin tonic when applied directly with the carrier oils during massage promoting smooth, silky skin.